Freezer Friendly Steel-Cut Oats (Vegan)

 - Coconut-almond oatmeal

-Step 5: To warm up, place in microwave for 3-4 minutes
+To warm up, place in bowl with a splash of water or milk and microwave for 3-4 minutes

 When you're ready to eat one, pop one in a microwave-safe bowl and heat for 3-4 minutes.
 I stirred it at the 2min and 3min mark.
 I also added a splash of coconut milk (you can also use water) to create steam in the microwave.